-COVID-19 AND MOBILITY: The Burden of Migrant Workers
+COVID-19 and Mobility: The Burden of Migrant Workers

 The 2019 coronavirus (COVID-19) pandemic has caused a huge disruption in our economy, resulting in one of the largest global recession in recent history.
 As the global economy is in recession, many migrant workers face job insecurity and unemployment, resulting in lower or lost income.
 There were an estimated 272 million migrants worldwide in 2019 (1), a particularly vulnerable population during this pandemic due to their substandard living and working conditions.
 Additionally, discrimination and stigma promote inequality in health, undermine trust in public health professionals, and reduces the opportunity for cohesion with the host community, further increasing their vulnerability (2).